 - The credentials established in the Test Operations Management System (TOMS) apply to both CAASPP and ELPAC.

-- A set includes two copies of the paper SSR, either two in English or one in English and one in the student’s primary language, if that language is Spanish, Vietnamese, Mandarin (Chinese Traditional), or Filipino.
+Students will receive an SSR in English and one in the student’s primary language if that language is Spanish, Vietnamese, Mandarin or Cantonese (traditional Chinese), or Filipino.

 To view a sample SSR in each language, visit the ELPAC Score Reporting web page.